sujmurth/Junos_Service_Health_-Heuristic_Package/README.md

 ### Transport SR-MPLS View

 The VPN service transport view shows SR-MPLS paths for color `4003`, including paths where `node-19` is a headend or endpoint.
-This verifies that the service transport view is populated after monitoring is enabled.
+This verifies that the service transport view is populated after Service is provisione.

 ![VPN-4003 transport SR-MPLS view with node-19 paths](images/verification-transport-sr-mpls.png)

 ### Expanded Assurance Graph

-The expanded assurance graph shows `VPN-4003` decomposed into node-level and feature-level subservices for `node-3`, `node-19`, and `node-4`.
+The expanded assurance graph shows `VPN-4003` decomposed into node-level and feature-level subservices for `node-3` (IOSXR) , `node-19` (Junos), and `node-4` (IOSXR).
 The graph includes interface health, VRF route health, BGP neighbor health, PCEP session health, dynamic SR policy health, and device health.

 ![VPN-4003 expanded assurance graph with node-19 subservices](images/verification-assurance-graph-expanded.png)